A storm was coming.

 “Plenty,” Bess answered.
 “Nothing good.”

-The barn was completely demolished, the roof caved in with its walls laying atop the ruins.
+The barn was completely demolished; the roof caved in with its walls laying atop the ruins.
 The lumber panels that Rick had used to secure the windows on the house had been shredded by either teeth, claws, or both, damage left by the raptor-dragons as they’d tried desperately to destroy the wood so that they could gain entry to the house and destroy the humans hiding inside.
-Fortunately, the nails had held the wood tightly in place, preventing them from becoming victims instead of victors.
+Fortunately, the nails had securely held the wood in place, preventing them from becoming victims instead of victors.
 Only one had gained entry through the chimney, but were there any others, either dead or alive, still inside the chute?
 To be safe, she’d light a fire and smoke their asses out, or better yet, burn them alive.
-Either one worked for her as long as it got rid of them for good.
+Either worked for her as long as it got rid of them for good.

-“I’ve said it before and I’ll say it again…what the hell are these things?”
+“I’ve said it before, and I’ll say it again… what the hell are these things?”
 Rick asked absently as he glanced around at the multitudes of dead creatures.
 “And where did they come from?”